Kids & Parents

 - Sylvan Book Adventure A list of books for children that lists their reading level.
 Appropriate for children and parents looking for age- and skill-appropriate books.

-Get times & locations for library-wide children's programming: Preschool Storytime, Mother Goose on the Loose, Paws to Read, plus special events.
+Get times & locations for library-wide children's programming: Preschool Storytime, Mother Goose on the Loose, Paws to Read, plus special events and activities.

 ELF™ Child-Safe Browser

 Access the library's Early Literacy Station from your home computer by installing the free child safe ELF browser.
 The ELF browser allows young children to safely explore fun and engaging internet resources.
 Click the AWE icon above to learn how.

 Parental Assistance Practices

 In response to requests from local residents, the Placer County Library Advisory Board adopted a series of staff recommendations as library policies and practices at its meeting on Tuesday, June 29, 1999.